 The peer review will be conducted using a number of panels, each responsible for proposals directed at particular scientific topics.
-Large Projects will be initially evaluated by the appropriate topical panel, but the final recommendation for award of time will be made by the Big Project Panel.
+Large Projects will be initially evaluated by two topical panels, but the final recommendation for award of time will be made by the Big Project Panel.
 The final evaluation stages of Large Project proposals demand that reviewers efficiently consider a significant number of proposals that may be outside their area of expertise.
 LP proposers are advised to bear this in mind when preparing their proposals.

-9.1.1 Observing Efficiency/Slew Tax: UPDATED FEBRUARY 2020
+9.4 Observing Efficiency/Slew Tax: UPDATED Cycle 22